TOP FIVE Danger Zones for dermal filler injections

-- If a filler is injected into a vein or artery, it can lead to blindness or even an embolism (which can lead to death).
+- Filler injected into a vein or artery can lead to blindness or even an embolism (which can lead to death).

 TIP: Ask your Clinician how much they know about fillers – and listen carefully to get a sense of how thorough their knowledge is.

 With a continuous influx of newer varieties and brands of filler products, your Injecting Clinician’s understanding of the individual characteristics of each type of filler becomes an absolute necessity for getting you good results.

 - In regards to complications, Filler treatments typically involve a potential for the following outcomes.